jwodder/kbits/src/posts/rst-hyperlinks.rst

     .. _After Lorem:

+    This paragraph can be linked to with the reference name "``After Lorem``."
+    Aren't you glad you didn't skip the previous paragraph now?

+Rendered:

+    Click `here <After Lorem_>`_ to skip the next paragraph.

+    Lorem ipsum dolor sit amet …

+    .. _After Lorem:

-    This paragraph can be linked to with the reference name ``After Lorem``.
+    This paragraph can be linked to with the reference name "``After Lorem``."
     Aren't you glad you didn't skip the previous paragraph now?

 The target points to the next element even if the target is indented so as to